alivega93/Vehicular-Crime-Risk-Analytics-in-Mexico/README.md

 # Vehicular Crime Risk Analytics in Mexico

-End-to-end analytics project focused on vehicular crime analysis, risk classification and predictive modeling to support insurance pricing and risk management decisions.
+End-to-end analytics project focused on vehicular crime analysis, risk classification and predictive modeling to support insurance pricing and territorial risk management decisions.

+---

 ## Business Problem

-Which municipalities and states in Mexico present the highest vehicular crime risk, and how can this information support an insurance company in defining competitive and profitable pricing strategies?
+Which municipalities and states in Mexico present the highest vehicular crime risk, and how can this information support insurance companies in defining competitive, data-driven and profitable pricing strategies?

+---

 ## Tech Stack